aws-samples/anomaly-detection-spatial-temporal-data-workshop/README.md

 kedro run
 ```
 ## Downloading the dataset
+We advise to download the datasets before coming to the live session, to have a copy on your local laptop.

 #### For financial fraud use case
 Dataset can be download from [here](https://www.kaggle.com/datasets/ealaxi/banksim1), please download the two csv files (bs140513_032310.csv and bsNET140513_032310.csv) and put them under : *anomaly-detection-spatial-temporal-data/data/01_raw/financial_fraud*